BNasmith/PTForsyth/PTFWorkofChrist.md

-are strongly and sometimes even violently, antagonistic to that redemption which is the very centre of the Christian faith ; and they make denials and challenges which are bound to tell upon the existence of that faith before many generations are over.
+are strongly and sometimes even violently, antagonistic to that redemption which is the very centre of the Christian faith; and they make denials and challenges which are bound to tell upon the existence of that faith before many generations are over.
 We do not take